Smart Product Line Strategies & Roadmaps

 Figure 1.
 Cost breakdown for new products.

-- The Positioning Option: This part addresses variety, price points, performance features, and customer-perceived synergies within the product line.
+- Attribute Positioning: This part addresses variety, price points, performance features, and customer-perceived synergies within the product line.

 - High variety may increase complexity with inventory and working capital